Will Medium store my personal information?

-Per IRS guidelines we will provide you a 1099-MISC tax form based on earnings thresholds for each year that you earned and received payment as part of our Partner Program.
-While generally most 1099-MISC are considered taxable income, we can not provide you with tax guidance.
+Per IRS guidelines we will provide you a 1099-MISC or 1042s tax form based on earnings thresholds for each year that you earned and received payment as part of our Partner Program.
+While generally most 1099-MISC or 1042s are considered taxable income, we can not provide you with tax guidance.
 If you have any questions, we recommend that you contact a tax professional.

 Will I see any changes on my Partner Program dashboard once I submit my tax information?

 As of now, you will not see any changes to your Partner Program dashboard.
 However, we have added a helpful link to your taxpayer information form from your dashboard, to enable you to easily modify your taxpayer information.